ceph/ceph/doc/dev/development-workflow.rst

 * there are few people involved
 * the frequency of backports is not too high
-* the reviewers know a release is being published are unlikely to merge anything that may cause issues
+* the reviewers, who know a release is being published, are unlikely to merge anything that may cause issues

 This ad-hoc approach implies the workflows are changed on a regular basis to adapt.
-For instance, ``quality engineers`` were not involved in the workflow to publish dumpling point releases.
-The number of commits being backported to firefly made it impractical for developers tasked to write code or fix bugs to also run and verify the full suite of integration tests.
+For instance, ``quality engineers`` were not involved in the workflow to publish ``dumpling`` point releases.
+The number of commits being backported to ``firefly`` made it impractical for developers tasked to write code or fix bugs to also run and verify the full suite of integration tests.
 Inserting ``quality engineers`` makes it possible for someone to participate in the workflow by analyzing test